IPL-UV/geospatial_examples/code/R/README.md

 ### Packages

-A list of useful packages for handling geospatial data in R.
+A list of useful packages for handling geospatial data in R. If you use a package in an example please list it here.

 - [`raster`](https://cran.r-project.org/package=raster)
 - [`terra`](https://cran.r-project.org/package=terra)  This is the **future** of raster package